hristog/hristog.github.io/src/entries/about.md

                  baseline=yesterday)
 ```

-As it can be easily inferred at this point, the predominant nature of blog-post topics will span across the areas of programming, data science, analysis and visualization - sometimes seasoned with a bit of football[^soccer] flavour.
+As it can be easily inferred at this point, the predominant nature of blog-post topics will span across the areas of programming, data science, analysis and visualization - sometimes seasoned with a bit of [football][football][^soccer] flavour.

 [^soccer]: I'm referring to the European variety, a.k.a. soccer.

 [recaptcha]: https://www.google.com/recaptcha/intro/
+[football]: /tagged/football